State-mandated PFML

 Details

-Covered employer: All private sector employers with one or more employees in the state of Rhode Island.
+Covered employer: All private sector employers with one (1) or more employees in the state of Rhode Island.

 Reason for leave:

-• TDI: Eligible employees are entitled to TDI when they have been unable to work for at least seven days due to a non-job-related illness or injury.
+• TDI: Eligible employees are entitled to TDI when they have been unable to work for at least seven (7) days due to a non-job-related illness or injury.

-• TCI: Eligible employees are entitled to family leave to bond with newly born or newly placed child, or to care for family member with serious health condition.
+• TCI: Eligible employees are entitled to family leave to bond with a newly born or newly placed child, or to care for family member with serious health condition.

 Benefit duration:

-• TDI: 30 weeks in any benefit year.
+• TDI: Thirty (30) weeks in any benefit year.

-• TCI: Up to 7 weeks in a benefit year and effective 1/1/2026, increases to 8 weeks.
+• TCI: Up to eight (8) weeks in a benefit year.

 Private plan option: There is no Private Plan option in Rhode Island.
 The Rhode Island Department of Labor and Training administers TDI and TCI.
 Eligible employees will apply for benefits, receive their eligibility determinations, and benefit awards from the state of Rhode Island.